davidvorona/quest-cord/README.md

 ## Wiki

-*The wiki contains information on the game's design and development workflow.*
+The wiki contains information on the game's design and development workflow.

 [Visit the wiki](https://github.com/davidvorona/quest-cord/wiki)

+## Compendium

+To contribute to the compendium, which is the **Quest Lord's** library of monsters, biomes, items, classes, spells, and npcs, add to or update in the `compendium/` directory.

 ## Development

-*Two config files are required to run locally:*
+Two config files are required to run locally:

-config/config.json
+*config/config.json*
 ```
 {
     "CLIENT_ID": "YOUR_CLIENT_ID",